-To celebrate "Stone Cold" Steve Austin's legendary "Austin 3:16" speech, WWE Superstars like Seth Rollins, Becky Lynch, and Big Cass took to the mic to reenact and relive the famous moment in WWE history.06/22/2016 - 18:15
+To celebrate the anniversary of "Stone Cold" Steve Austin's legendary "Austin 3:16" speech, WWE Superstars like Seth Rollins, Becky Lynch, and Big Cass took to the mic to reenact and relive the famous moment in WWE history.06/22/2016 - 18:15

 14 Superstars you didn't know appeared in WWE

 Making it to WWE is the dream of every Superstar that ever pulled on a pair of spandex tights.
 But what about making it in WWE?
 That’s when things get a little trickier.

 While Superstars like John Cena and The Undertaker have made their names synonymous with WWE’s brand, competitors like The Public Enemy and Crowbar are hardly remembered for their stints in Mr. McMahon’s domain.
 They didn’t even make the first printing of the WWE Encyclopedia!

 Here, WWE Classics reveals rare footage of established Superstars who made limited or “one night only” appearances in WWE.
 Blink and you’ll miss ’em.

 A darling of the indie set in the mid-90s, “Dangerous” Devon Storm built an east coast following thanks to a series of innovative barnburners against the likes of Sabu and 2 Cold Scorpio.
 After competing in WWE’s forgettable Light Heavyweight Title tournament, the New Jersey native found his greatest mainstream success in WCW alongside David Flair as the manic Crowbar.
 Discovered by Ric Flair’s son in a gas station, the gutsy flier captured the Cruiserweight, Hardcore and Tag Team Titles during his rewarding time with WCW.